tkuhlman/cookbooks-vertica/README.md

 #Data Bags
 All of the below data bags can be split by location according to the get_data* functions which are part of hp_common_functions.
-  - Each cluster can have a nodes data bag which should contain a nodes attribute which is a hash where the key is the fqdn and the value the ip.
+  - Each cluster must have a nodes data bag which should contain a nodes attribute which is a hash where the key is the fqdn and the value the network information for the secondary interface.
+If the secondary interfaces are in different vlans route information must be provided.